 Lights Out: Sleep, Sugar, and Survival by T. S. Wiley is an amazing book right up until the end.
 Readers of this site already know that I am convinced of the evolutionary fitness and nutrition argument.
-Although my science background is limited (self taught), it makes sense to me.
-Lights Out makes a compelling case for extending the body of evolutionary health to sleep.
+Although my science background is limited (self-taught), it makes sense to me.
+Lights Out made a compelling case for extending the body of evolutionary health to sleep.

 Even though it goes deep into hormonal science, I found the writing style extremely clear.
 Some of the reviewers on Amazon did not like the confident, know-it-all tone of the author.
 I loved it.
 I felt Lights Out did a brilliant job of digging deep into the science and then stepping back to draw focus on important points.